RozetProtocol/rozetEthereumSmartContracts/Readme.md

    - [badgePrice](#badgeprice)
    - [stakeRequirement](#stakerequirement)

-# Introduction

-With Rozet, applications can query reviews and reputation scores for any topic (books, Amazon products, places, addresses, people, etc.)  or Ethereum address through a REST API.
-It uses the blockchain for its immutablity, decentralization, and uses proof-of-stake to prevent manipulation.

-The 3 layers consist of:

-1. `Ethereum` - Onchain interface to publish reviews, elect superusers based on stake, and vote for governing decisions, with direct onchain incentives to do the right thing, and participate often.
-2. `Data Analysis` - Offchain, mutable data analysis algorithm and AI similar to Google that ranks topics/users based on non-cheatable data points set in Layer 1.
-3. `REST API` - Offchain interface for querying Layer 2 reputation scores, rankings, reviews, users, and topics.

-Below is the documentation for Layer 1.

 ## Overview

 To publish a review onchain, activate [issueBadge](#issuebadge).
 This [badge](#getbadgebyid) contains a JSON object with a rating.
 To issue a badge with your application on behalf of one of your users, activate [issueBadgeFromSignature](#issueBadgeFromSignature) with a badge signed by your user as argument.
 Or alternatively, prompt your user to add your application to his list of trusted sponsors with [setTrustedSponsor](#settrustedsponsor).